Atlantic Immigration Pilot

 To learn more about the Pilot, please contact our Employer Support Team.
 We’re here to help.

-Employers looking to fill persistent labour gaps through the Pilot must first be approved for eligibility by being designated and then endorsed by the Province.
+Employers looking to fill labour gaps through the Pilot must first be approved for eligibility by being designated and then have their positions endorsed by the Province.

-Once the employer is endorsed, the foreign worker can apply for permanent residency directly to Immigration, Refugees and Citizenship Canada.
-Please see: www.canada.ca/atlantic-immigration
+Once the employer’s positions are endorsed, candidate(s) identified by the employer can apply for permanent residency directly to Immigration, Refugees and Citizenship Canada.

 The foreign worker can also access temporary pathways (i.e., obtain a work permit) while waiting for permanent residency.